SimonEismann/DevOps/README.md

 7. Run the following command in order to move the results files from the container to your system.
 Make sure to replace CONTAINER_ID with the id of the measurement container and TARGET_FOLDER with the path to a local folder:

    `docker cp CONTAINER_ID:/results TARGETFOLDER`

+   While replicating the full measurements will take several days and incurr significant hosting costs, the first results should be available after an hour.

 ## Result interpretation ##
 The scripts to recreate the analysis and evaluation of the measurements from the manuscript are available as a CodeOcean capsule (https://doi.org/10.24433/CO.4876239.v1).
 In order to rerun the analysis using new measurements, simply upload your data to the `measurements` folder in the CodeOcean capsule and press the button `Reproducible Run`.